Dr. D. Leslie Hollon, Ph.D.

 Christopher enjoys developing leaders, offering guidance on spiritual practices, facilitating small groups, proclaiming God’s message of hope and building community.
 In his free time, he is a sports enthusiast, enneagram junkie, movie aficionado, avid reader and outdoor wannabe.
 He enjoys grabbing a cup of coffee and talking about things that matter.

 Previously, Christopher served as a campus chaplain at Baylor University in Waco, Texas.
 He was the Assistant Director in the Formation/Baptist Student Ministry department of Spiritual Life.

 Christopher graduated from Truett Seminary with a Master in Divinity with a concentration in theology.
 He was born and raised in Austin, Texas where he also received his undergraduate degree from the University of Texas with a dual major in Psychology and History.

 Debbie Potter, Ph.D.

 Debbie is currently the Children’s Pastor at Trinity Baptist Church.
-She holds a Bachelor of Science from Southern Nazarene University, a Master of Arts in Education from The University of Texas at San Antonio and is currently working on a PhD in Educational Leadership from Andrews University in Berrien Springs, Michigan.
+She holds a Bachelor of Science from Southern Nazarene University, a Master of Arts in Education from The University of Texas at San Antonio and a PhD in Educational Leadership from Andrews University in Berrien Springs, Michigan.
 Debbie also holds a mid-management certification from North East school district and taught in the public school system for eleven years.
-Debbie has served in the ministry field for 10 years and in October 2005, she became an ordained minister.
+Debbie has served in the ministry field for 20 years and in October 2005, she became an ordained minister.

-Debbie has been married to Robert for twenty seven years.
-She has two children, Chelsea who is a Junior at Texas A&M, and Chase, who is a Freshman at Baylor University.
+Debbie has been married to Robert for 30 years.
+She has two grown children, Chelsea who is a graduate at Texas A&M, and Chase, who is a graduate at Baylor University.
 Her hobbies include shopping, working out and talking on the phone.